Business and leadership training for solicitors and accountants

 Priority & productivity

 Leadership for lawyers

 Solicitors and accountants often work in a unique environment to other businesses.
-With circa 20 years of experience as an employment law solicitor, and a partner, with a focus on business and staff development.
-I bring extensive knowledge to expand leadership training, to focus on bespoke and specific areas for solicitors and accountants) Including:
+With circa 20 years experience in the legal industry as an employment law solicitor, and a partner, with a focus on business and staff development.
+I bring extensive knowledge to expand leadership training, to focus on bespoke and specific areas for solicitors and accountants).
+Including coaching or training:

 - imposter phenomenon or syndrome (a fear of being found out as a fraud, often found in high achievers)

 - psychological aspects of time recording and billing (many firms focus on techniques to improve time recording and billing, without focusing on the impact of discomfort or charging)

 - working in high stress, reactive, and time focused environments

 - dealing with constant change through law, procedure, regulatory, and client demands and expectations

 - supporting the shift from technical and professional skills to leadership and behavioural skills (developing interpersonal, leadership, self-accountability, awareness, and communication skills)

 Leadership training (and coaching) for fee earners includes upskilling in: